 Copyright © Nucleus Medical Media, Inc.

-Gambling addiction is more common in males.
-Factors that may increase the risk of compulsive gambling include:
+Compulsive gambling is more common in males.
+Things that may raise the risk are:

 You may be referred to a mental health therapist.
 The therapist will ask about your: